kristianhentschel/boogle/Readme.md

 Boogle is a web-app which solves such a grid by finding all dictionary words within the grid.
 The grid is input to the program by scanning it with a camera.
 Some simple transformations are applied to the image, and optical character recognition is used to try and recognize each character.

+## Status

+This project is a work in progress.
+A number of important features are still missing:

+* Rotating characters before the OCR step, as cubes may fall in any orientation.
+* Differentiating between W and M (there is a thin line on the cube to indicate the base)
+* Handling the letter "Qu", as currently only single characters are used
+* Testing on mobile devices and further improving OCR preparation, and run character recognition and preparation in separate threads for performance.

 ## Acknowledgements